RomainBerti/CoupeQuebec/README.md

-This code was created for the Coupe Quebec 2018.
+This code was initialy created for the Coupe Quebec 2018.

 The data is entered in a Ms Access database on a separate computer.
 This database is synced with Dropbox to a computer running the present code.